 Cape Cod is easy to visit by carMap

-From Western Massachusetts, inland New Hampshire and Vermont.
-Pick up I-495, which circumvents Boston.
+- From western Massachusetts, inland New Hampshire and Vermont, pick up I-495, which circumvents Boston.
 Take it south to MA Route 25 and onto Cape Cod.

 - In Boston, take I-93 South, to MA Route 3 south onto Cape Cod.

 - U.S. Route 6 is an inland highway through the center of the Cape Cod, and the only highway into Eastham, Wellfleet, Provincetown, at the northern tip of the peninsula.

 - Route 6A travels along the northern shore of Cape Cod, passing through the towns of Sandwich, Barnstable, Dennis, Brewster, Orleans.